JamieBort/Portfolio-Website/administrative/fullstack_cleanup_branch_TODO.md

 ---

+- Do these two things together and in sequence:

   - comment the code - add comments so that

     - **I understand what is happening**.

     - And so that other people understand what is happening.

   - redeploy the frontend AND the backend.

+- Update `name`, `description`, `repository`, `author`, and possibly the `private` properties in the `./backend/package.json` file.

 - Do these four things together and in sequence: